Alaska Cruise Packing List: Complete Guide and Essentials

 The Basics: Alaska Cruise Attire

-● Mid-layers: A fleece or insulated jacket or vest adds warmth.
-Pro Tip: Lightweight outer layers are easier to tuck away in a daypack than bulky fleece.
+Mid-layers: A fleece, an insulated jacket or a vest adds warmth.
+Lightweight outer layers are easier to tuck away in a daypack than bulky fleece.

 ● One top for every two days of travel.